ECON2101W Economic History of Europe

 Edit!
 Edit!
 Edit!

 The UConn student conduct code defines plagiarism as “presenting as one’s own the ideas or words of another for academic evaluation.”
-See Plagiarism: How to Recognize it and How to Avoid It.

 I take plagiarism seriously.
 If you have questions or concerns, please ask me.